The Appearance settings help you to control the look and feel of your Vizlib Line Chart.

 - to add the option to Preserve edge ticks if you find that not all the ticks on the x-axis are displayed,

 - and to select a Font Color and Font Size.

 Figure 4: X-Axis

-You can also set a Dimension Title (Figure 5), entering a Label, Color, Label Font Size and Label Font Style.
+You can also set a Dimension Title (Figure 5), by entering a Label, Color, Label Font Size, and Label Font Style.
 You can also set the Axis Line Color and Axis Thickness.

 Figure 5: Dimension Title, Axis